-The derrick and substructure play an essential role in drilling rig operations.
+The oil derrick and substructure are essential in drilling rig operations.
 The derrick provides the height necessary for the hoisting system to raise and lower the pipe.
-The greater the height, the longer the section of pipe that you can handle and, thus, the faster a long string of pipe you can run into or remove from the hole.
+The greater the height, the longer the section of pipe that you can handle and, thus, the faster a long string of pipe you can run into or remove from the drilled hole.

-Derricks can handle sections (stands), which have a composition of two, three, or four joints of drill pipe.
-Because common drill pipes are between 8 and 10 m long (approximately 26 to 33 ft), a derrick designed to handle three-drill pipe stands will be taller than a 10-story building.
+Derricks can handle sections (stands) that have a composition of two, three, or four joints of drill pipe.
+Drill pipes are 8-10 m long, so a derrick for three stands is taller than a 10-story building.
 The substructure provides the height required for the blowout preventer stack on the wellhead below the rig floor.
 The derrick and the substructure must have enough strength to support all loads, including the hook load, pipe set in the derrick, and wind loads.

-In general, Derrick In oil and gas drilling rigs is a pyramidal steel framework with square or rectangular cross-sections assembled as a fixed structure.
+In general, an oil derrick in the petroleum industry is a pyramidal steel framework with square or rectangular cross-sections assembled as a fixed structure.

 Derrick, large load-bearing structure from which the hoisting system and therefore the drill string is suspended.